 The Caribbean Law Project is a resource within CommonLII (the Commonwealth Legal Information Institute) providing access to legal information from all Caribbean jurisdictions.
 There are two main components.
 “Databases” contain material available via CommonLII, and “Catalog and Websearch” enables searches of Caribbean law on other web sites.
 Coverage includes cases, legislation, treaties and other materials.

-The Eastern Caribbean Securities Regulatory Commission regulates securities dealing in Anguilla, Antigua & Barbuda, Dominica, Grenada, Montserrat, St Kitts & Nevis, St Lucia and St Vincent & The Grenadines.
+The Eastern Caribbean Securities Regulatory Commission (ECSRC) regulates securities dealing in Anguilla, Antigua & Barbuda, Dominica, Grenada, Montserrat, St Kitts & Nevis, St Lucia, and St Vincent & The Grenadines.
 It operates under the Securities Act 2001, which is available on the site along with the Rules of the Commission and Regulations and Statutory Orders from the various territories concerned.

 The Financial Services Regulatory Commission is the ultimate regulatory body for anti-money laundering for St Kitts and Nevis.
 The “Regulatory Framework” section of this web site contains current legislation relating to financial services regulation, money laundering and anti-terrorism.
+Forms are also available.

 This official government web site gives information on the court system and the work of the legal departments and officers of Jamaica.
-Laws can be searched via the “View Laws Online” menu on the home page.
+Laws can be searched via the “Laws of Jamaica” menu at the foot of the home page.
 Court of Appeal Rules and Civil Procedure Rules are also available from the home page.

 The Publications menu of the Trinidad and Tobago Parliament’s site includes Bills, 1998 session onwards; Acts, 1999 onwards; Hansard (debates for both Houses), July 1990 onwards; Committee reports (House of Representatives and Senate), 1999 onwards; and constitutional documents.

 This is an online IBC (International Business Companies) registry set up with the backing of the St Lucia government.
 The major Acts governing financial services are available to download together with regulations made under each, and amending legislation.

-Walkers is an offshore law firm with offices in the Cayman Islands (where the firm was founded), British Virgin Islands, London, Guernsey, Jersey, Dubai, Dublin (Ireland), Hong Kong and Singapore.
-The “Media” section of its web site contains articles on a wide range of subjects written from the perspective of those jurisdictions.
+Walkers is an offshore law firm with offices in the Cayman Islands (where the firm was founded), British Virgin Islands, London, Guernsey, Jersey, Dubai, Dublin (Ireland), and Singapore.
+The “Insights” section of its web site contains articles on a wide range of subjects written from the perspective of those jurisdictions.